code-ape/website/content/posts/ebpf_program_types.md

 It builds upon the previous article, ["eBPF, part 1: Past, Present, and Future"]({{< ref "ebpf_past_present_future.md" >}}), by diving into the depths of eBPF's current functionality.
 In doing so I hope to offer a completely fleshed out depiction of what eBPF can do with strong context to the systems which use it.
 As I mentioned in the prior article, eBPF has rapidly been integrated into many Linux kernel components.
 Due to this sprawling state of eBPF, this article is fairly lengthly and reads like a compendium at parts.

+Due to this sprawling state of eBPF, this article is fairly lengthly and reads like a compendium at parts.